adobe/asset-share-commons/_pages/actions/cart/index.md

 * **Component**: `/apps/asset-share-commons/components/modals/cart`
 * **Sling Model**: `N/A`

+An ajax POST call is triggered to load the Cart modal.
+The POST method is used to avoid a lengthy URI request calls with multiple asset path parameters.
+The [ActionPageServlet](https://github.com/Adobe-Marketing-Cloud/asset-share-commons/blob/master/core/src/main/java/com/adobe/aem/commons/assetshare/components/actions/impl/ActionPageServlet.java) is used to load the Cart modal and all other modals.

 #### ContextHub

 The Cart in Asset Share Commons runs on a custom ContextHub store (`/apps/asset-share-commons/clientlibs/clientlib-contexthub/cart`).